wjakob/nanobind/docs/index.rst

 - **Python 3.8+** or **PyPy 7.3.10+** (the *3.8* and *3.9* PyPy flavors are
   supported, though there are :ref:`some limitations <pypy_issues>`).
 - **CMake 3.15+**.
-- **A C++17 compiler**: Clang 8+, GCC 8+, MSVC2019+, and the CUDA NVCC compiler
+- **A C++17 compiler**: Clang 8+, GCC 8+, MSVC2019+, MinGW-w64, Intel ICX
-  are officially supported.
-Others (MinGW, Cygwin, Intel, ..) may work as well but will not receive support.
+  (the modern Clang-based Intel compiler), and the CUDA NVCC compiler are officially supported.
+Others (Cygwin, older Intel compilers, ..) may work as well but will not receive support.

 .. only:: not latex